 How does maintenance prevent repairs?

-As with any complex mechanical device, a heater—whether a furnace, heat pump, or radiant floor heating system—will begin to wear down from stress as it works.
+As with any complex mechanical device, a heater—whether a furnace or heat pump—will begin to wear down from stress as it works.
 One of the main goals of heating maintenance is to spot places where this stress is beginning to cause problems, and alleviate the stress as much as possible.

 For example, one of the key components in a forced-air heater (such as a heat pump or furnace) is the motor that runs the blower fan.
 This motor must remain lubricated in order to operate smoothly.
 If it loses lubricant or develops dirt across its moving parts, it will create more friction as it runs, and eventually will burn out, requiring repair technicians to replace it.
 But during a regular maintenance session, a technician will inspect all the motors in the system and detect if any of them need cleaning or lubricating.
 This is similar to what happens with a car engine during a tune-up, and the results are just as beneficial.